-The purpose of the Dakini Translations and Publications website is not only to provide an independent, online resource for my own ongoing translation work and research, but also as a general source of information, activities and work by, and about, Vajrayana and Tibetan Buddhism, particularly trying to support and promote the work of female scholars, translators, practitioners and artists whenever possible.
+The purpose of the Dakini Translations and Publications website is not only to provide an independent, online resource for my own ongoing translation work and research, but also as a general source of information, activities and work by, and about, Vajrayana and Tibetan Buddhism, particularly trying to support and promote the work of female teachers, scholars, translators, practitioners and artists whenever possible.

 Why the name ‘Dakini Translations and Publications’?
 Well, first I am not at all trying to claim I myself am a dakini (although some have said I am :-)).
 However, in the Vajrayana, one of the fourteen root vows is to respect and never denigrate women, any woman.
 Why?
 Because the ‘female principle’ is seen as the nature of wisdom, and dakinis often appear in a female form, and unless one is an awakened being (who can see who is a dakini or not) then one should be very careful!
-Also, a dakini represents Dharma activity, of which translation and research is a part of such activity.
+A dakini represents Dharma activity, of which translation and research is a part of such activity.
 However, being called a dakini is ‘not always a compliment’ as Khandro Rinpoche playfully reminds us all in this short video teaching here!

-Also, the Dharma translation and publications world is still (like many other fields) dominated (and run ) predominantly by men.
+Also, the Dharma translation and publications world is still (like many other fields) dominated (and run ) by men.
 Even the few women who are successful in the field are often sidelined, ignored or their work subtly denigrated.
 As a female translator, I wanted to have a site name that not only reflects my female-ness but also as a feminine symbol in a male-dominated field.

 You may contact me here if you have any questions or requests.